Constant Vanden Stock Stadium

+The stadium is located at 2, avenue Théo Verbeeck/Théo Verbeecklaan, on the border of Astrid Park.
+It can be accessed from the metro stations Saint-Guidon/Sint-Guido and Veeweyde/Veeweide on line 5.

 History

 Early history

+Until shortly after the First World War, the home games of Royal Sporting Club Anderlecht were played on a football pitch in the Rue Verheyden/Verheydenstraat.
 In 1917, R.S.C.
-Anderlecht installed, on the border of the Meir Park (later renamed Astrid Park), a new stadium with only one wooden stand.
-It was originally called the Émile Versé Stadium (Stade Émile Versé, Émile Verséstadion), after the industrialist Émile Versé, a generous patron of the club.
-Later, concrete stands were set up.
+Anderlecht installed, on the border of Meir Park (later renamed Astrid Park), a new stadium with only one wooden stand.
+In 1918, the complex was named the Émile Versé Stadium (Stade Émile Versé, Émile Verséstadion), after the industrialist Émile Versé, who was also the club's first president.
+Over time, concrete stands were set up.